 Living God, joyfully we find in Jesus what it means to be fully human.

 You give us hope that one day we shall be like Him.

-John Bailey CCt W May all His sisters and brothers know fullness of life and God's glory be seen.
-Lord in Your mercy Hear our prayer near our prayer for strangers hoping for a welcome, for people without proper clothing, for those who are ill at home or in hospital, and for people in prison and all affected by crime.
+May all His sisters and brothers know fullness of life and God's glory be seen.

+Lord in Your mercy

-We remember all those fleeing from Ukraine, We pray for people who are hungry or thirsty, in need of food and drink,
+We remember all those fleeing from Ukraine, We pray for people who are hungry or thirsty, in need of food and drink, for strangers hoping for a welcome, for people without proper clothing, for those who are ill at home or in hospital, and for people in prison and all affected by crime.